marius-wieschollek/passwords-webextension/Contributing.md

+### Translations
+You can help to translate the extension in [Weblate](https://weblate.passwordsapp.org/projects/passwords-webextension/extension/).
+If you want to add a new language, please [file an issue](https://github.com/marius-wieschollek/passwords-webextension/issues) to add it to Weblate.

 ### Development requirements
 A running Nextcloud instance with the passwords app installed.
 You can find instructions to set up a test server in the [main project](https://github.com/marius-wieschollek/passwords)